arthurprotype/arthurprotype.github.io/_pages/about.md

 I am also interested in the integration of artificial intelligence and neuroscience, and have been involved in building a classification model of neuropeptide segments based on word2vec and recurrent neural network.

-Currently I am working with \href{https://ins.sjtu.edu.cn/people/songtingli/}{Songting Li} at Institute of Natural Sciences, SJTU on research with a focus on modeling of working memory through recurrent neural network.
+Currently I am working with [Songting Li](https://ins.sjtu.edu.cn/people/songtingli/) at Institute of Natural Sciences, SJTU on research with a focus on modeling of working memory through recurrent neural network.
 The intention of our work is to explore possible context-dependent effects in working memory and also discover potential causes of serial position effect(recency effect, primacy effect).